AP-047/Epipolar-Geometry-Fundamental-Matrix/README.md

 # Epipolar Geometry and Fundamental Matrix Computation

 ## Introduction
-This MATLAB project explores the relative orientation of an image pair through epipolar geometry, utilizing manual selection of homologous points and computation of the fundamental matrix.
+This project explores the relative orientation of an image pair through epipolar geometry, utilizing manual selection of homologous points and computation of the fundamental matrix, using MATLAB.
 The project includes capturing images, identifying correspondences, and visualizing epipolar lines to understand camera perspective and structure from motion.

 ## Features
 - **Image Pair Orientation**: Identification and manual selection of homologous points in image pairs.